HOW TO CREATE A GREAT WEDDING SCHEDULE

 2:15-2:30 p.m.
 Dad sees daughter + pictures with Mom and Dad

 2:00-2:15.p.m.
 Bride receives her flowers + bridal portrait in her suite

 2:15 p.m.
 Bride puts on her dress, bridesmaids must be dressed and ready to help.

 12:00 Bride and bridesmaids check into the hotel + lunch is delivered to the room

-The timeline covers 4-1/2 hours and the hair and makeup take up nearly half of that.
+The timeline covers 4-1/2 hours and the hair and makeup take up much of that.
 Plan for this time and you won’t go over.

 Pro tip: The bride should be the first to finish hair and makeup

 Make A Shot List

 A main pillar of a good wedding schedule is a shot list.
 Making a shot list is not difficult.
 If you’ve hired a good photographer, then you can count on them to make sure your formal photography, candid photography and detail shots will all be done well.

 Your shot list is meant to identify groupings of your most important family and friends.
 I want to know the names of parents, grandparents and siblings at every wedding.